Denodo AI SDK - User Manual

 From source code

 NOTE: The AI SDK includes a sample chatbot.
-You can execute both by executing the command python run.py both
+Both processes can be executed using the command python run.py both.
+To run the processes in the background and regain control of the terminal, execute python run.py both --background.

 Sample chatbot